 Base salary is set at a level that reflects the remit, scope, and impact of the role and is commensurate with our Named Executive Officer's contributions, prior experience, and sustained performance.
 Initial base salaries are established through arm's-length negotiation at the time the individual Named Executive Officer is hired, taking into consideration any relevant factors as well as experience and an analysis of competitive market data.
-Thereafter, our Compensation Committee has generally reviewed, and adjusted as necessary, base salaries for each of our Named Executive Officer's role.
+Thereafter, our Compensation Committee has generally reviewed, and adjusted as necessary, base salaries for each of our Named Executive Officers, at a minimum annually and whenever there is a change in the scope of the Named Executive Officer's role.
 In setting base salary levels for 2023, our Compensation Committee considered a range of factors, including:

-- · the individual's anticipated responsibilities and experience; - the collective experience and knowledge in compensating similarly situated individuals at other companies, including those in our selected peer group, informed by the Radford Global Technology and Radford Global Sales compensation surveys; and - the value of the Named Executive Officer's existing equity awards.
+- · the individual's anticipated responsibilities and experience; - the collective experience and knowledge in compensating similarly situated individuals at other companies, including those in our selected peer group, informed by the Radford Global Technology and Radford Global Sales compensation surveys; and - · the value of the Named Executive Officer's existing equity awards.